barteh/as-service/README.md

 ser4.load("myparam");
 ```

 #### 5- XHR as Service

- >using built in advanced methods name [ Server ] wraps axios for retrive data from http server and localforge for cache data.
+> Using built in advanced methods name [ Server ] wraps axios for retrive data from http server and localforge for cache data.

- following sample uses class [ Server ]  as input of AsService. you can use your own xhr library insteed of this.
+Following sample uses class [ Server ]  as input of AsService. you can use your own xhr library instead of this.

-if  http://myserver/contacts/getcontact.ctrl http REST service is exist
+If  http://myserver/contacts/getcontact.ctrl http REST service exists

 ```js